• Skip to primary navigation

 Tools that require extra steps can slow work down and interrupt momentum.
 Even short delays, such as walking to another area or opening storage rooms, can create hesitation in the moment.

-Warehouse retractable barrier system forming a controlled zone around palletized materials on the warehouse floors
+Retractable barrier system forming a controlled zone around palletized materials on a warehouse floor.

 Barriers Stored Far Away Feel Optional